Is it really that bad? Are anime characters really sexualized as much as we’d like to believe?

 Don’t get me wrong – fan-service and sexualization has its place.
 As does everything.

 But the fact is – people enjoy it.
-So it’s not going anywhere.
+So let them enjoy it.
+It’s not going anywhere.
 Though I’m not too fond of it myself (when it’s overdone).

 The answer lies within their culture.

 2. Fan Service has its own demand in the industry

 This is Hestia from Danmachi.
 A fantasy series with TONS of fan service.

 Enough fan service to make you “choke” in disgust, or happiness.
 Depending on what you like or don’t like.

 But here’s the thing:

 You already knew that, but this video from No Game No Life takes things a step further.

 Regardless of age they’re being sexualized to the extreme.
 And there’s no argument about it.

 But… the reason this kind of thing exists is because: